Friday, April 29, 2016

 Sergio’s Isla Art

-He has an irrepressible smile that lights up his weathered face; whether he is teaching batik, painting a mural or riding his bicycle he is always smiling.
+He has an irrepressible smile that lights up his weathered face; whether he is teaching batik, painting a mural, or riding his bicycle, he is always smiling.

 Sergio was born sixty-two years ago in Champotoń in the state of Campeche into a family of three sisters and three brothers.
 His family moved to Isla Mujeres when he was a young boy, and he has lived on the island, on and off, for over fifty years.
-When he was a younger man Sergio worked on several construction projects in the Tulum area.
+When he was a younger man, Sergio worked on several construction projects in the Tulum area.

-Sergio - at the Isla Mujeres Art Fair - photo from FB page
+Sergio, the Isla Mujeres Art Fair photo

 And then there was a seven-year period when he lived twenty-five meters above ground, in a very primitive tree-house.

-When asked by a friend why he lived so high up he replied with a face-splitting grin.
+When asked by a friend why he lived so high up, he replied with a face-splitting grin.

 “You have to get above the snakes!”